 - The highest relative share of modified opinions (qualified and adverse) is contained in the audit reports on the municipal annual financial statements.
-This is an indication of insufficient administrative capacity at municipal level. - Audited public sector entities are not required to set up an adequate uniform electronic database of all accounting records (both accrual and cash basis) in the system of the first-line budget spending entities.
-The use of a uniform database when compiling the financial statements will reduce the risk of technical error in summarizing information; it will provide an audit trail, and will remove the limitations on the scope of the computer-based audits. - Inefficient internal controls of the first-line budget spending entities concerning the accounting and budget discipline of their subordinate entities.
+This is an indication of insufficient administrative capacity. - There is no requirement to set up an adequate uniform electronic database of all accounting records (both accrual and cash basis) in the system of budget authorisers by delegation.
+The introduction of the Integrated Financial Information System for the municipalities and the Single Integrated Financial Information System for the ministries and other budget spenders will be a long-term process.
+The use of a uniform database, when compiling the financial statements, will reduce the risk of technical error in preparing and summarizing information; it will provide an audit trail, and does not limit the scope of the audit when specialised auditing software products are used. - Inefficient internal controls of the budget authorisers by delegation concerning the accounting and budget discipline of their subordinate entities. - Regarding the responsibility of the budget authorisers by delegation for the preparation and reliable presentation of the information in the consolidated financial statements, the managers of the budgetary organizations do not exercise effective control over the completeness and reliability of the information contained in the reports of their subordinate entities.
+The option internal audit units to perform audit engagements is not used regarding the compliance with applicable general framework, even in the cases of expressed modified opinions, and it is entirely relying on the financial audits carried out by the Bulgarian National Audit Office.

-All weaknesses in the organization of the accounting process listed above were also identified in auditing the 2019 and 2018 financial statements, while the first two of them were also identified in the 2017, 2016 and 2015 financial statements.
+All weaknesses in the organization of the accounting process, listed above, were also identified in auditing the 2020, 2019 and 2018 financial statements, while the first two of them were also identified in the 2017, 2016 and 2015 financial statements.

-8. Conclusion
+7. Conclusion

-The benefits of good public sector financial reporting are manifold - satisfying the needs of a large number of financial information users, improving public sector governance, increasing the confidence in the conduct of public business, etc. Therefore, there is a need for aconstant improvement of financial reporting in line with the best international practices - IPSAS and EPSAS (currently in development).
+The benefits of good public sector financial reporting are manifold - satisfying the needs of a large number of financial information users, improving public sector governance, increasing the confidence in the conduct of public business, etc. Therefore, there is a need for a constant improvement of financial reporting in line with the best international practices - IPSAS and EPSAS (currently in development).
 The Bulgarian National Audit Office supports the Ministry of Finance's efforts in this regard, while at the same time providing an objective assessment of the current state of play.